 Optimising on SoundCloud

-Design an attractive profile image and avatar for your records.
+Design an attractive profile image and avatar (you can use an avatar maker) for your records.
 Use genre tags, record label names, similar artists, adjectives that describe the song, and other popular songs with a similar sound.

 Take a few hours per week to listen, follow, comment, and like the work of similar artists.
 Follow this guide for optimising your SoundCloud profile.